dnephin/PyStaticConfiguration/README.rst

 ----------------------------
 PyStaticConfiguration supports three methods for retrieving your configuration values.
 All of them have a similar set of methods which use validators to ensure you're getting the type you expect.
-When a value is missing they will raise `staticconf.errors.ConfigurationError` unless a default was given.
+When a value is missing they will raise `staticconf.errors.ConfigurationError` unless a default was given. raises `staticconf.errors.ValidationError` if the value in the config fails to validate.

 See the `full list of validators <http://pythonhosted.org/PyStaticConfiguration/staticconf.html#module-staticconf.validation>`_.
+Methods are named using the validator name.
+For example the methods for getting a date would be:

+* `staticconf.read_date()`
+* `schema.date()`
+* `staticconf.get_date()`

 .. contents::
     :local: